 Michigan Avenue will have limited access to vehicular traffic on the day of the event between 14th and 20th streets at 7:30AM.
 There will be no parking on Michigan Avenue along the park, or anywhere in the park.

 The MDOT Welcome Center on Bagley at 20th Street has a large lot.
 Take Bagley east to 14th, hang a left and you’re at Roosevelt Park!

 Handicapped parking is offered on 14th Street, just south of Michigan Avenue.
 Permit required.

-Please note: All vehicles parked are the responsibility of the owner and not the Tour de Troit, UDM Dental School, Motor City Casino and Hotel or the city, or the State of Michigan.
+Please note: All vehicles parked are the responsibility of the owner and not the Tour de Troit, or any venue.
 Please lock your vehicle and remove all valuables.
 Be smart!

 9 AM start for the Main Ride.
 Line up into chutes starts at 8:30 AM.